Tensor-king/SA_Uet-pytorch/README.md

-# SA_Uet-pytorch
+## model

+* SA-Unet

+## Requirement

+* torch--1.10.1
-* test-results:To save the resulting curve
+* wandb:Similar to tensorboard, record the result curve and save it to the cloud
-* compute_mean_std:Normalized input image

 ## Precision